RonanCodes/personal-gatsby/content/blog/why-start-a-blog.md

 discussionId: 2019-03-03_why-start-a-blog
 coverImage: /images/why-start-a-blog.png
 category: blog
+description: Entering the blogosphere.
-tags: blog, first
+tags: blog, writing, sharing, community
 ---

 ## Previous attempts

 I've tried this blogging thing here and there over the years.
-Usually I would end up blogging about a variety of things: food, nature, technology, poetry, etc.
+Usually, I would end up blogging about a variety of things: food, nature, technology, poetry, etc.
 To be honest, this is probably why I didn't continue, it wasn't niche enough.

 Now that I've read enough blogs, I have a better idea of how to do my own.